moby/moby/man/dockerd.8.md

 If you have multiple plugins installed, each plugin, in order, must allow the request for it to complete.

-For information about how to create an authorization plugin, see [authorization plugin](https://docs.docker.com/engine/extend/authorization/) section in the Docker extend section of this documentation.
+For information about how to create an authorization plugin, see [access authorization plugin](https://docs.docker.com/engine/extend/plugins_authorization/) section in the Docker extend section of this documentation.

 # RUNTIME EXECUTION OPTIONS